Multiple school mural project - Gabrielino High School

 Here is the wrestling gym, completed:

-And here are a couple of photos of the completed project.
+And here below are a couple of photos of the completed project.

-Needless to say, everybody loves their newly dressed-up school buildings!
+Needless to say, everybody loves their newly dressed-up school buildings - another successful gym graphics school pride project!